quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-security-concerns.md

 Having read & write permissions to the filesystem is the holy grail for penetration testers, and if your app enables this type of interaction, consider using IPC and multiple windows (with varying permissions) in order to minimize the attack surface.

 #### Encryption
 If the user of your application has secrets like wallet addresses, personal information or some other kind of trade secrets, keep that information encrypted when at rest, un-encrypt it in-memory only when it is needed and make sure to overwrite / destroy the object in memory when you are done with it.
-But no matter how you approach this, follow these three rules:
+But no matter how you approach this, follow these four rules:

+0. use strong crypto (i.e. collision resistant and not md5)
 1. do not invent a novel type of encryption
 2. follow the implementation instructions explicitly
 3. think about the user-experience